 The genus Achillea was first described by Carl von Linnaeus in 1753 in Species Plantarum, along with several species.
 It was of course named after Achilles, the legendary hero of Greek mythology who was very strong, courageous, and loyal.

 As of 10-16-21 when this page was last updated, Plants of the World Online by Kew lists 134 species of Achillea found in many countries throughout the world.

 Common names include Yarrow, or Fern Leaf Yarrow, Plumajillo, Gordaldo, Nosebleed Plant, Old Man’s Pepper, Devil’s Nettle, Sanguinary, Milfoil, Soldier’s Woundwort, Thousand-Leaf, and Thousand Seal.

-Supposedly the plant is native to Eurasia, according to the Wikipedia (HA!
-I have been calling it Wilkapedia for YEARS!).
+Supposedly the plant is native to Eurasia, according to Wikipedia.
 It grows widely in many parts of the U.S. along roadsides and in pastures.

 Yarrow was once used as part of a herbal mixture known as gruit which was used as a flavoring in beer before the use of hops.

 FOR FURTHER READING

 Achillea millefolium is a quite common wildflower.
 I found one with pink flowers on a friend’s farm in 2019 which was quite interesting.
 I was given a start of an old cultivar when I lived in Mississippi and brought them with me when I moved back to the family farm in 2013.
 Cultivars grow a lot different than the wild species…